git-mahade/Javascript/README.md

 ---

-## 21. While loop using break Program in java
+## 21. While loop using break Program in JavaScript

 **[⬆ Back to Top](#table-of-contents)**

 ---

-## 22. While loop using break Program in java
+## 22. While loop using break Program in JavaScript

 **[⬆ Back to Top](#table-of-contents)**

 ---

-## 23. Print all alphabet using for loop Program in java
+## 23. Print all alphabet using for loop Program in JavaScript

 **[⬆ Back to Top](#table-of-contents)**

 ---

-## 24. Enhance loop in java Program
+## 24. Enhance loop in JavaScript Program

 **[⬆ Back to Top](#table-of-contents)**

 ---

-## 25. Print Multiplication table Program in java
+## 25. Print Multiplication table Program in JavaScript

 **[⬆ Back to Top](#table-of-contents)**

 ---

-## 26. Print prime no Program in java
+## 26. Print prime no Program in JavaScript

 **[⬆ Back to Top](#table-of-contents)**

 ---

-## 27. Check no is Armstrong or not in java Program
+## 27. Check no is Armstrong or not in JavaScript Program

 **[⬆ Back to Top](#table-of-contents)**

 ---

-## 28. Print Floyd’s Triangle in java Program
+## 28. Print Floyd’s Triangle in JavaScript Program

 **[⬆ Back to Top](#table-of-contents)**

 ---

-## 29. Find All substring of string in java Program
+## 29. Find All substring of string in JavaScript Program

 **[⬆ Back to Top](#table-of-contents)**

 ---

-## 30. Print reverse string in java Program
+## 30. Print reverse string in JavaScript Program

 **[⬆ Back to Top](#table-of-contents)**